 There can be a large number of sims for gamers who want to run their own bakery, expand their business tycoon, keep an eye on their virtual villagers, coordinate real-time war territories, operate as a surgeon, drive a sports car, raise virtual puppies, go fishing, gamble their money, arrange a wedding, and pretend to date.

 Look, it can be just about anything.
 Sim games are relatively straightforward and not too challenging in terms of the skills required.
 Players have a lot of flexibility in planning how to reach their goals while continuing to learn new features of the game.

-Miscellaneous is another word for various things brought together.
-It is a category I would use to sort games that don’t belong anywhere else.
+Miscellaneous would be another word for these out-of-place games.
+It is a category I would use to sort games that either fall into the casual genre or don’t really belong anywhere.
 These games are part of many genres and their subgenres thus making them a mixed bunch.

 It had almost no notable graphics and minimal interactive features: I cannot see my character, I only had the option to type in commands to keep the story moving.
 Then was it a video game or an e-book?

 As a disclaimer, I’m not implying that these miscellaneous games are not part of any genre or not even games at all.
 Sometimes, they use elements found in too many sub-genres at the same time.

 Maybe the game has platforming sections followed by flying a plane, then has mini-games where you repair ancient artifacts or level up through collecting coins which lead to harder boss fights.

 This game could be partially in 2-D, 16-bit, and back in 3-D based on what stage you’re playing.
 Anyway, I’ll let you guys decide where this one should go.